 Membership is a statement of submission.
 That is why God restricts believers to joining under one Master.
 “You cannot serve two masters.”
 We are told that God simply will not allow or support a person or group that tries to promote dual membership by submitting under masters that are not in complete alignment with God.
 As much as every church wants to say they are following God, there cannot be a separately identifiable method of membership from that Spirit-caused identification with Jesus through a personal profession of faith declared openly by baptism.

 Recognizing differences is perfectly normal and acceptable.
 Believers can be studied and spoken of in groupings, like by age, gender, race, backgrounds, traditions, etc. However, those distinctions are never to contribute to differences in depressing how a person is treated, accepted, loved, or allowed to participate.
+Sin, on the other hand, is to be resisted and eventually separated out, which may well require breaking off fellowship and personal association from those who persist in rebellion.
+Such division is about obedience to the word of God and submission to the Lord’s standard of behavior, and never a factor used to justify private group selection, as if any group could be formed that represented sinless perfection.

 Immediately following an extraordinary discourse on how God views membership in him, the Apostle states, “I don’t want you to be ignorant of this mystery, brothers, so that you may not be conceited”, thinking that you as a believer have a better identity connection to God than others around you (Rom 11:25).
 He then continues with a very important instruction to church leaders about church membership that apparently many miss.